trung/go-plugin-with-channels/README.md

 # go-plugin-with-chanel
-Example using hashicorp/go-plugin with Go chanel
+Example using hashicorp/go-plugin with Go channels